Sonam Kapoor's Wedding Reception: A Huge Cake, Aishwarya's 'Buntsangha' & SRK-Salman's Dance!

 Post a happening mehendi and sangeet on Monday, Sonam Kapoor finally tied the knot with her long-time boyfriend Anand Ahuja in a traditional Anand Karaj ceremony at her aunt Kavita Singh's bungalow in Bandra yesterday.The bride looked ravishing in blazing red lehenga by Anuradha Vakil and the pictures from her D-day immediately went viral on the internet.

-In the evening, the newly weds hosted a grand wedding reception which saw the whose's who from Bollywood making their presence felt.
+In the evening, the newly-weds hosted a grand wedding reception which saw the whose's who from Bollywood making their presence felt.
 B-town celebrities like Shahrukh Khan, Akshay Kumar, Ranveer Singh, Ranbir Kapoor, Katrina Kaif, Alia Bhatt and others added glitters to the wedding reception bash.
-Here's a sneak-peek about what happened inside the party-
+Here's a sneak-peek to what happened inside the party.

 Cakelious!